jsumners/jrfom.com/content/posts/2017/12/29/sugar.md

 almost every warm day since.
 My typical summer ride is almost 20 miles.
 I do not coast.
 I peddle the whole time.
 The elevation change over my typical ride is around 1,200 feet, and I average 13 miles per hour.
-That translates to a lot of hills and a very respectible speed for the type of bicycle.
+That translates to a lot of hills and a very respectable speed for the type of bicycle.
 I am getting a significant amount of exercise over this ride.
 Given that information, examine this chart of my weight between 2016-03-01 and 2016-09-30: